qhliu26/awesome-time-series-analysis/README.md

 ## Main Recent Update

+- [Sep.
+7, 2025] Add papers on AI in Finance
 - [Aug.
 15, 2025] Add papers from ICML 2025
 - [Mar.
 5, 2025] Add papers from ICLR 2025
 - [Dec.
 19, 2024] Add papers from NeurIPS 2024